-In 2002, Matthew joined Merck & Co.
-Inc (MSD), one of the world’s leading health solution providers of prescription medicines, vaccines, biologics therapies, animal health, and consumer health care products.
-Matthew joined Merck in Sydney and enjoyed a successful career holding large HR Executive roles in the U.S, Singapore and the Netherlands.
-He provided HR leadership for start-up operations, divestitures and mergers as well as leading the Merck global HR Transformation program.
+Prior to this, Matthew enjoyed a successful 13-year career with Merck & Co.
+Inc. (MSD), one of the world’s leading health solution providers of prescription medicines, vaccines, biologics therapies, animal health, and consumer healthcare products.
+Through various significant HR executive roles in Australia, the US, Singapore and the Netherlands, he provided HR leadership for start-up operations, divestitures and mergers, and led Merck’s global HR transformation programme.

-Matthew lives in London, is married with 2 daughters.
-He is a passionate follower of Australian Rules Football and enjoys playing tennis and cricket when time permits.
+An Australian national, Matthew is married with two daughters.
+He is a passionate follower of Australian rules football and enjoys playing tennis and cricket when time permits.